Pros and Cons of Michigan Prenuptial Agreements

 • Business interests held by either party

-• Financial responsibilities to be assumed by each party during the marriage
+• Financial responsibilities are to be assumed by each party during the marriage

 • Ownership of any pets either party brings to the marriage